 New Board appointments are preceded by appropriate checks with regard to character, experience, education, criminal record and bankruptcy history.
 New directors are provided with extensive induction materials and opportunities to meet with Board members and management.
+This process was followed during the reporting period for the appointment of Alison Quinn.

 The responsible entity has a written agreement with each director setting out the terms of their appointment.
 The appointment of new directors to the responsible entity is ultimately subject to approval of the shareholder, which for the responsible entity is Wesfarmers Limited.